OfficialMagic8/languages/README.md

 # Magic8 Languages

-**The en.json file is updated every time a feature's multilingual support is added/edited.
-Review updates [here](https://github.com/OfficialMagic8/Languages/commits/master/languages/en.json) to add the same content to your language file.**

-**Want to collaborate?
-Add your own language with all translations and we will add it to the available translations!**
+The developers of Magic8 have spent the past few weeks moving all messages into this repository.
+In addition, Magic8 directly pulls its languages from here and works pretty fast.
+Come join the project and help translate Magic8!

+*Please note that we are **not** looking for complete translations!
+Although we'd greatly appreciate that, we aren't rushing you to complete the entire English file translated in one night.*

-### Instructions
+## Instructions
-- Create a fork of this repository.
+- Create a fork of this repository
-- Please make sure you are familiar with [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) format, [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) and [strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String).
+- Please make sure you are familiar with [JSON](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) format, [arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array), [objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Working_with_Objects) and [strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
 - Please make sure you understand all of [Markdown](https://support.discord.com/hc/en-us/articles/210298617-Markdown-Text-101-Chat-Formatting-Bold-Italic-Underline-)
 - Translate the English to your fluently known language
-- Submit a pull request or send a file to be reviewed and then approved.
+- Submit a pull request or send a file to be reviewed and then approved

-### Rules/Guidelines
+## Rules/Guidelines
+- Follow [updates](https://github.com/OfficialMagic8/Languages/commits/master/languages/en.json) for the English file ([en.json](https://github.com/OfficialMagic8/Languages/blob/master/languages/en.json))
-- Do not edit the contents of the placeholders "{EXAMPLE}".
-Move them accordingly for grammar purposes.
-Please contact Fyrlex#2740 if you are not sure what a placeholder means.
+- Do not edit the contents of the placeholders, "{EXAMPLE}", move them accordingly for grammar purposes
-- Do **NOT** use a translating service
+- Do **NOT** use a translating service if you don't understand the language you are writing in (don't pretend you know a language fluently)
+- If you feel that you may need some help translating, either contact support or use the recommended translator, [DeepL](https://www.deepl.com/en/translator)
 - Do **NOT** change the meaning of translations.
-We will review your submission(s).
+We will review your submission(s)

-### Possible Rewards
+## Possible Rewards
 - Language Contributor Role in our [Support Server](https://discord.gg/bUUggyCjvp)
 - Free [Triple Package](https://magic8.gitbook.io/docs/info/premium#triple-package-usd-8-99-one-time-forever)
 - Advertisement on the Magic8 bot or in the #sponsors channel